jacobtomlinson/website/_posts/2016/2016-04-15-note-on-aws-disk-performance-testing.md

   - Disk
 ---

 Here is an interesting note on testing the disk performance of your AWS instances.
-Before you can acurately test the performance of your EBS disk you need to read all the sectors of the disk at least once.
+Before you can acurately test the performance of your EBS disk you need to read all the sectors of the disk at least once if that disk was created from a snapshot.

 ### Why?